JonKing93/DASH/docs/Tutorials/gridfile/add.md

 <br>

-### Use Absolute File Paths
+### Source Filepaths

+By default, .grid files save the relative path between the .grid file and data source files.
+This way, you can move saved .grid files and data sources files to new machines or new directories, so long as you maintain the same relative path.
+One exception occurs for data source files on a different drive than the .grid file.
+In this case,  the .grid file stores the absolute path to the data source.
+If you would like to move data source files without moving the .grid file or vice versa, see how to [update data source file paths](rename-sources).

-When you add a data source file to a .grid file, the relative path from the .grid file to the data source is added to the .grid file's collection by default.
-However, you may want to save the absolute path to a data source file if you anticipate moving the .grid file but not the data source.
+Alternatively, you may want to save the absolute path to a data source file if you anticipate moving the .grid file but not the data source.
 To do so, use the 'absolutePath' flag and select true as the option:
 ```matlab
 grid.add(type, filename, variable, dimensionOrder, sourceMeta, 'absolutePath', true)
 ```